-Our final will be on Friday, Dec 14 from 9-noon in Barus & Holley 168.
+Our final will be on Saturday, Dec 14 from 9AM - Noon in 85 Waterman Street, room 130.

 Roughly, we want to check whether you can frame data-facing questions at a high level, use code to compute answers to questions, and test or sanity check programs and their results.
 We also want to check whether you understand how the code constructs we used this semester work, and when to use those constructs.